suchpuppet/puppet-resolvconf/README.md

 Data type: Boolean

 Allows you to use a local nameserver such as named/bind.
-Will set a nameserver entry of 127.0.0.1 as the first entry in resolv.conf.
-Default value: `false`
+Will set a nameserver entry of 127.0.0.1 as the first entry in resolv.conf if not using systemd-resolved.
+Will set 127.0.0.53 if using systemd-resolved.
+Default value: `true`

+`fallback_dns`

+Optional.

+Data type: Array

+Specify additional fallback nameservers to use in systemd-resolved configuration.
+Default value is an empty array.

+`options`

+Optional.

+Specify options to place in /etc/resolv.conf such as ndots:5.
+Default value is an empty array.
+Only usable when use_systemd_resolved is `false` as systemd-resolved does not support configuring options.

 ## Limitations

 This module has only been tested on the following distros:
 * Ubuntu
-  * Trusty
-  * Xenial
-* Debian
-  * Jessie
+  * 22.04
-  * Stretch
+  * 24.04
-* CentOS 7
+* CentOS 8
+* RHEL 9

 This module uses a custom Hiera 5 backend and requires at least Puppet 4.9 due to this.